Genus $2$ pencils on surfaces with $p_g=K^2=1$, envelopes, and conics tangent to plane cubic curves: First steps of the proof of the main Theorem : equivalence of the existence of genus pencils to a question about quadratic pencils of conics everywhere tangent to a line and a cubic.

 Then the conic $Q_\la$ has then equation of the form

 where $M_j = \sum_i m_j^ix_i$ is a linear form.

 \end{proof}

-On the cubic $C_1$, $Q_\la$ cuts twice a divisor $\de_\la \in |H + \eta|$, where $\eta$ is a 2-torsion divisor, and where $H$ is the divisor on $C_1 \subset \PP^2$ cut by a line.
+If the cubic $C_1$ is smooth, $Q_\la$ cuts twice a divisor $\de_\la \in |H + \eta|$, where $\eta$ is a 2-torsion divisor, and where $H$ is the divisor on $C_1 \subset \PP^2$ cut by a line.
 The divisor $\eta$ has torsion order precisely two.
 Otherwise $Q_\la$ would always be a line with multiplicity two, a contradiction.

 \begin{remark}

 Whence, the conic $Q_\la$ is never a double line, but it can consist of two lines: take for instance a flexpoint $O$ as the origin of the elliptic curve $C_1$ and let $p_1, p_2$ be distinct 2-torsion points: then $|H|$ contains the divisors $O + 2 p_1$ and $O + 2 p_2$, whose sum is the double of $ O + p_1+ p_2 \in |H + \eta|, \ \eta : = p_1 -p_2$.